 Iterate without an index

-Some programmers have a strong preference for using a for-each loop or an Iterator instead of for-loops.
+Many programmers have a strong preference for using a for-each loop or an Iterator instead of a for-loop.

-The traditional for-loop always uses a loop index - an integer that identifies each iteration of the loop.
-Loop indexes have always been a fruitful source of error.
+The traditional for-loop always uses an explicit loop index - an integer that identifies each iteration.
+The problem is that loop indexes have always been a fruitful source of error.
 For example, off-by-one errors are very common in programming, and they are often related to these loop indexes.
-In addition, the (rather unnatural) computer science tradition of starting loop indexes from 0 instead of from 1 is a continual source of trivial errors.
+In addition, the (somewhat unnatural) computer science tradition of starting loop indexes from 0 instead of 1 often contributes to these sorts of bugs.

-Since they are more error prone, for-loops should generally be avoided.
+Since they are more error prone, for-loops with indexes should generally be avoided, in favor of the more robust, compact, and elegant for-each loop.

 Example